hiteshbedre/shop-management-1/README.md

 Just a very simple Spring Boot Web App to showcase my skills.

+*Please use Google Chrome.
+It seems Safari does not support &lt;input type="date"&gt;.*

 ### Purpose

 One of the facilities of an e-commerce application is to manage merchants.
 Some merchant's shops are only open